-Robert Powell, Education Coordinator
+Robert Powell, Education Director

-Robert Powell is the Education Coordinator for the Challenger Learning Center-St. Louis and is responsible for all education programs beyond the simulated space missions.
+Robert Powell is the Education Director for the Challenger Learning Center-St. Louis and is responsible for all education programs beyond the simulated space missions.
 Robert has 20 years of experience in informal science education.
 He has always considered himself a lifelong learner and loves sharing his passion for science and math with others.
 Robert graduated with a B.S. in mathematics at North Carolina Central University.

-Erin Tyree, Lead Flight Director
+Caitlyn Rettke, Lead Flight Director

-Betsy King, Emerson STARS Educator
+Betsy King, Emerson STARS Coordinator

 Betsy King is the Emerson STARS Educator for the Challenger Learning Center-St. Louis.
 Her primary responsibility is to manage the Emerson STARS (Success Through Aligning Resources in Science) program.
 She teaches students about Science, Technology, Engineering, and Math (STEM) using inquiry-based science and develops the supporting curriculum materials.
 Betsy has over 20 years of experience in formal and informal education.
 She holds a B.S. in Psychology, M.A. in Teaching, and completed a second M.A. in Education for Global Sustainability in May 2016.
 In addition to teaching and exciting others about STEM, she volunteers for the St. Louis Cardinal’s Green Team.
 As often as possible she tries to get out of the city to enjoy the beauty of nature.

 Challenger Learning Center St. Louis is located in an 8,500 square-foot facility in Ferguson, MO, just one mile north of I-70 off of Florissant Road on Brotherton Lane.
+Directions to CLC

 At the core of the Challenger Learning Center are two mission simulation environments: